Excess weight: the importance of weight loss

 Strategies for Weight Loss!

-An appropriate diet would include regular small meals which include fruits and/or vegetables, combined with the elimination of high calorie deserts, snacks, and drinks.
+An appropriate diet would include regular small meals that include fruits and/or vegetables, combined with the elimination of high calorie deserts, snacks, and drinks.

+- Cycling.
 Use of an exercise bike is an excellent way to burn off calories without excessively stressing your feet.
-When using an exercise bike generally about 50% or your body weight goes through your feet (unless you are standing “out of the saddle”) which is substantially less than the 4-5x body experienced by the feet when running.
-In general a low resistance setting and a high RPM is the best way to burn off calories without excessively loading your feet.
-Care must be taken to ensure that your seat height is positioned correctly as a poorly positioned seat can lead to knee symptoms.
-As a generalization most novice cyclist have their seats positioned too low.
+When using an exercise bike, generally about 50% or your body weight goes through your feet (unless you are standing “out of the saddle”) which is substantially less than the 4-5x body experienced by the feet when running.
+In general, a low resistance setting and a high RPM is the best way to burn off calories without excessively loading your feet.
+Care must be taken to ensure that your seat height is positioned correctly, as a poorly positioned seat can lead to knee symptoms.
+As a generalization, most novice cyclist have their seats positioned too low.
 Your knee should be slightly bent when you toe is on the pedal at the bottom of the pedal stroke.

+- Swimming.
 Swimming is an excellent way to burn off calories without putting much strain on the feet.
-If kicking in the pool aggravates your foot condition you may consider swimming with a Pull-Buoy between your legs to eliminate the use of your feet altogether.
+If kicking in the pool aggravates your foot condition, you may consider swimming with a Pull-Buoy between your legs to eliminate the use of your feet altogether.

-Placing a life vest on and getting in a swimming pool allows an individual to perform a variety of exercises aimed at stretching strengthening and building aerobic fitness.
+- Water Aerobics.
+Placing a life vest on and getting in a swimming pool allows an individual to perform a variety of exercises aimed at stretching, strengthening, and building aerobic fitness.
 Simply “running in the pool” can be an excellent form of exercise.